akashvadnala/akashvadnala/README.md

 ### About me

-Student at NIT Calicut.
-Incomming SDE @VISA Inc. I love web developing and to solve coding problems.
+Incoming SDE @VISA Inc. Student at NIT Calicut.
+I love web developing and to solve coding problems.